matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Demonic taunt	Go away.
 I am in an angry mood today and I might kill you.
 Hey!
 That' a good idea!
 Demonic taunt	Hurry up and die already, I'm hungry!
 Demonic taunt	I shall bathe in thy blood!
 I shall taste of they flesh!
 And than...tea and crumpets we shall have!
-Demonic taunt	I shall cut out your heart and show it to you!
 Demonic taunt	If I had a zorkmid for every brain you did not have; I'd have one zorkmid.
 Demonic taunt	Is that a unicorn horn, or are you happy to see me?
 Demonic taunt	It hurts to be you!